Zhang Liao: Service under Cao Cao

-In 198, the warlord Cao Cao, who controlled the Han central government and the figurehead Emperor Xian, defeated Lü Bu at the Battle of Xiapi and executed him.
+In late 198, the warlord Cao Cao, who controlled the Han central government and the figurehead Emperor Xian, defeated Lü Bu at the Battle of Xiapi and executed him in February 199.
 Zhang Liao surrendered to Cao Cao and became one of his subordinates.
 He was commissioned as a General of the Household (中郎將) and received the peerage of a Secondary Marquis (關內侯).
 He was promoted to Major-General (裨將軍) later for his contributions in battle.

 Persuading Chang Xi to surrender

 In early 201, after Cao Cao defeated his northern rival Yuan Shao at the Battle of Guandu, he first sent Zhang Liao to pacify the various counties in Lu State (魯國; around present-day Qufu, Shandong), and then ordered him and Xiahou Yuan to lead an army to attack a minor warlord Chang Xi (昌豨) in Donghai Commandery (東海郡; around present-day Linyi, Shandong).
 Zhang Liao and Xiahou Yuan had besieged Chang Xi for months but were unable to defeat him and their supplies were running out, so they considered retreating.

 Zhang Liao told Xiahou Yuan: "Over the past several days, whenever we attacked Chang Xi, I noticed he paid careful attention to me.
 He is also running short of arrows.
 I suspect he is having doubts, therefore he isn't doing his best to resist us.
 Wouldn't it be better if I manage to persuade him to surrender?"
 He then sent a message to Chang Xi and asked to speak to him.
 When Zhang Liao met Chang Xi, he told the latter that Cao Cao rewarded those who submitted to him.
 Convinced by Zhang Liao, Chang Xi agreed to surrender to Cao Cao.
 Zhang Liao then went to Chang Xi's home alone and visited his family.
 Chang Xi was delighted and he followed Zhang Liao and Xiahou Yuan back to meet Cao Cao.

 When Cao Cao heard about how Zhang Liao persuaded Chang Xi to surrender, he scolded Zhang Liao: "This isn't what a great general should do."
 Zhang Liao replied: "I was certain that Chang Xi wouldn't dare to harm me because he knows that I am authorised by the imperial court and also because he is influenced by the prestige of you, my lord."